 - Gluten-free.
 Your gluten free family members or guests can enjoy tacos and fajitas with corn tortillas!

 - Freezer-friendly!
-Yes, you can freeze them!
-So make a big batch, and you’ll always have them on hand for taco night!
+You can freeze them too!
+So make a big batch, and you’ll always have them on hand for taco night, breakfast burritos, or Enchilada Casserole!

 - Frugal.
-With only 3 simple ingredients, they are super affordable, especially if you make a big batch and freeze them ahead.
+With only 3 simple ingredients, this homemade corn tortillas recipe is super affordable, even more so if you make a big batch and freeze them ahead.

 Perfectly simple!